Anaphylaxis is the most severe allergic reaction, often involving more than one body system.

-If you are unsure about a certain drink you should call the manufacturer to determine whether it is safe for you to have.
+Some alcoholic beverages can contain traces of allergens, such as eggs, tree nuts and seafood.
+If you are unsure about a certain drink, call the manufacturer to determine whether it is safe for you to have.

 The majority of allergic reactions to bites and stings are from ants, bees and wasps.
 If you are allergic to insect bites you should:

-If allergic reaction has occurred due to an insect sting or tick bite, you should immediately remove the sting or carefully remove the tick.
-An adrenaline auto-injector shot should be administered and emergency called immediately.
+If you have an allergic reaction to an insect sting or tick bite, you should immediately and carefully remove the sting or tick.
+Immediately administer an adrenaline auto-injector shot and call Triple Zero (000) emergency.

-Anaphylaxis is a serious medical condition and should be prepared for effectively.
-The best way to avoid a severe anaphylaxis reaction is to follow an anaphylaxis management plan and carry an adrenaline auto-injector device such as an Epipen or Anapen.
-To create an effective management plan tailored to your particular allergens, your doctor will refer you to an allergy specialist.
+Anaphylaxis is a serious medical condition and the best way to avoid it is to follow an anaphylaxis management plan and to always carry an adrenaline auto-injector device, such as an Epipen or Anapen.